Apply uniform tariffs to goods exported to African markets – Annoh-Dompreh urges EU

 He was given the task of leading the President's Delegation to Special Missions.

-The Majority Chief Whip was rewarded with the new role bestowed upon him by the New Pan-African Parliament President.
+The Majority Chief Whip was rewarded by the new role bestowed upon him by the New Pan-African Parliament President.